A breeding ground for billion-pound companies

 The capital of Silicon Fen and a hub for high-quality scientific research and business innovation.

-Scientific Digital Imaging has raised £500,000 by restructuring its Synoptics business in order to concentrate on the increasing demand from the American market for its microbiology and DNA imaging market.
+Scientific Digital Imaging has raised £500,000 by restructuring its Synoptics business to concentrate on the increasing demand from the American market for its microbiology and DNA imaging market.
 This has ensured a very positive outlook for the future of this local business.

-Cambridge had the second highest employment rate in the UK in 2014.
+Cambridge had the second-highest employment rate in the UK in 2014.
 It has seen a 12,400 increase in the number of jobs between 2004-13, just above the national average.
-Nearly half of them were created in the private sector and around a third of positions were knowledge-intensive.
+Nearly half of them were created in the private sector, and around a third of positions were knowledge-intensive.